geovedi/book-notes/2023/life-in-five-senses.notes.md

 ## Seeing What Was Missing
 - Introduction: Pink Eye Awakening
-  - An ordinary trip to the eye doctor became a turning point in the narrator's life.
+  - An ordinary trip to the eye doctor became a turning point in Rubin's life.
   - Discovered pink eye symptoms and realized the importance of appreciating senses.
   - Doctor's revelation about detached retina risk shifted perspective on life.
 - Rediscovering the Senses: A Profound Experience